gmlang/masterr/_posts/r/2019-02-12-RFP-part2-lists.md

 ads: true
 ---

 Previously, we discussed R vectors.
 We now turn to R lists.
-Like a R vector, a R list can also grow or shrink.
-But unlike a R vector, where each element is a length-1 vector and all elements must have the same type, a R list can contain almost anything.
-For example, vectors, lists, functions, or environments can all become the elements of a list, and it's perfectly okay to mix them in the same list.
+Like a vector, a R list can also grow or shrink.
+But unlike a vector, a R list can contain any R objects.
+For example, vectors, lists, functions, or environments can all be the elements of a list, and it's perfectly okay to mix them in the same list.

 ## The empty list